0xTacoTruck/cyfrin-foundry-upgradable-smart-contracts/Notes.md

 This can also provide some gas savings because we have 1 less read we have to do to check if a user is an admin or not in the proxy contract.
 It also means that the proxy is a little bit smaller in size because of it.

-The biggest issue with this is if you deploy an upgradable contract with any upgradable logic in it - YOU ARE STUCK and its back to social migration.
+The biggest issue with this is if you deploy an upgradeable contract with any upgradeable logic in it - YOU ARE STUCK and its back to social migration.

 ### Diamond Pattern Proxies

-The Diamond Pattern, also known as the "Diamond Standard" or "Diamond Proxy," is a smart contract architecture designed for upgradable contracts.
+The Diamond Pattern, also known as the "Diamond Standard" or "Diamond Proxy," is a smart contract architecture designed for upgradeable contracts.
 It involves using proxy contracts to separate concerns, allowing different parts of the contract to be upgraded independently.
 These proxies are typically structured in a diamond shape, hence the name.
 Each facet of the diamond represents a separate logic contract, and the proxy routes function calls to the appropriate logic contract.

 Allows multiple implmentation contracts to be used.